carrotflakes/cleson/README.markdown

     _

-Match any target.
+The pattern matches any target.

 ### Pattern variables

     $identifier

-Match anything and the target value binds the *identifier* variable.
+Pattern variables matches anything and the target value binds the *identifier* variable.
 The variable can be used in right side of the pattern.

 ### Inductive patterns